PAM

-The Institutional Review Board (IRB) at Kennesaw State University established a Quality Assurance/Quality Improvement
+The Institutional Review Board (IRB) of Kennesaw State University established the PAM program to enhance safeguards for

-(QA/QI) program to enhance safeguards for human research at KSU and to showcase the
+human research at KSU and to showcase the institution's dedication to ongoing compliance

-program requires the identification of the strengths and weaknesses of protection
+improvement.
+Maintaining a quality program requires the identification of the strengths

-efforts; doing so allows the IRB to uphold KSU's illustrious history of excellence.
+and weaknesses of protection efforts; doing so allows the IRB to uphold KSU's history

 for human research at different levels, raise awareness regarding current processes,